Buy me a CoffeeFree PDF

 Cozy Danish hygge setting

-Celebrations like Jul (Christmas) and Sankt Hans(Midsummer) introduce seasonal vocabulary and traditions that deepen both language understanding and cultural connection.
+Celebrations, like Jul, which means Christmas and Sankt Hans which means Midsummer introduce seasonal vocabulary and traditions that deepen both language understanding and cultural connection.